 Plus, whatever you’ve been through, Ryan’s probably been through it too.

-Think you’re too busy?
+Think you’re too busy for exercise?

 We get it.
 You have what seems like a thousand responsibilities demanding your attention.
 Life gets super busy!

 But being busy doesn’t mean you can’t do any physical activity at all.
 Sure, your schedule may not allow for a dedicated hour of training 3-4 days per week.
 Maybe you can only squeeze in 10 or 15 minutes here and there throughout your day–that’s something!